Simulation settings

 Wind

-A mutable struct representing wind settings.
+A mutable struct representing comprehensive wind field settings for wind farm simulations.

 Fields